-Ava trained as an actor at The Drama Studio, and is currently working on a PhD in Applied Theatre exploring the activation of the by-stander or Tritagonist Theatre.
-She trained with Augusto Boal in Forum Theatre practices and worked Dr Dorothy Heathcote in Mantle of the Expert.
-She has worked as a performer, director, producer, researcher and Senior Lecturer and programme leader for MA Applied Theatre & Education at University of Derby, based at Derby Theatre.
+Ava trained as an actor at The Drama Studio, and has recently received a PhD in Applied Theatre exploring the activation of the by-stander or Tritagonist Theatre.
+She trained with Augusto Boal in Forum Theatre practices and worked with Dr Dorothy Heathcote in Mantle of the Expert.
+She works as a performer, director, producer, and is a part-time Senior Lecturer and programme leader for MA Applied Theatre & Education at University of Derby, based at Derby Theatre.

-As an actor her portfolio of work includes small-scale touring, theatre for young people, As an actor her portfolio includes small-scale touring, theatre for young people, extensive film and television work.
-Some of the companies she has worked for include: Half Moon YPT, Theatre Centre, Avon Touring Theatre, Derby Playhouse, Nottingham Playhouse.
-TV includes: Emmerdale, Coronation Street, Hollyoaks, Touch of Frost, Dangerfield, The Royal Today, Grown Ups, Peak Practice, Heartbeat etc
+As an actor her portfolio of work includes small-scale touring, theatre for young people, As an actor her portfolio includes small-scale touring, theatre for young people, extensive film and television work which includes: Emmerdale, Coronation Street, Hollyoaks, Touch of Frost, Dangerfield, The Royal Today, Grown Ups, Peak Practice, Heartbeat etc. Some of the companies she has worked for include: Half Moon YPT, Theatre Centre, Avon Touring Theatre, Derby Playhouse, and Nottingham Playhouse.

 International work includes performances, delivering projects, participation in festivals, research and presenting academic papers: Czech Republic, USSR, Sri Lanka, Romania, Palestine, Sweden, USA, New Zealand, India, Australia, Norway and Ireland.
 She is currently working in partnership with Derby Theatre on CONNECT UP: a multi-million Euro project linking twelve countries, theatres, artists, teachers and young people using co-creation methods to work with marginalised communities.
 As part of this she helps to design/deliver e-learning modules, and delivers workshops across Europe and most recently Vancouver.

 Artistic Leadership & Management

 Ava has worked extensively as a Youth Theatre Director including: Shared Experience, Derby Theatre (National Theatre Connections Festival (2015/6), Watford Palace Theatre, TV Workshops (Nottingham), Avon Touring and Tangere Arts.
-Her directing includes work for young people for Nottingham Playhouse/Salisbury Playhouse, Buxton Opera House, Language Alive, working with young offenders, site specific pieces, working from verbatim material, and multimedia productions.
+Her directing includes work for young people for Nottingham Playhouse/Salisbury Playhouse, Buxton Opera House, Language Alive, working with young offenders, site specific pieces, multimedia productions and creating theatre using verbatim material.